su-ntu-ctp/6m-software-1.2-cli-git/README.md

 - Fork this repository, clone to their local machine, make changes, and reflect the changes in their remote repository.
 - Perform basic GIT commands such as `clone, pull, add, commit and push`.
 - Send pull request via GitHub.com
+- Create a simple bio profile with HTML and CSS.

 ## Lesson Plan